RodZill4/material-maker/material_maker/doc/node_miscellaneous_buffer.rst

 The **Buffer** node samples its input into a texture of a given resolution and outputs the result.

-Buffers can be used either as inputs of convolution nodes (to limit the combined shader's complexity), or to create a cheap blur/pixelization effect (by using the LOD output).
-Note that convolution transforms that are provided in the nodes library already include buffers where necessary.
+Buffers can be used either as inputs of complex nodes (to limit the combined shader's complexity), or to create a cheap blur/pixelization effect (by using the LOD output).
+Note that many complex transforms that are provided in the nodes library already include buffers where necessary.

 .. image:: images/node_miscellaneous_buffer.png